WebyThinksVK/martinkaptein.com/content/page/music-lessons.md

 share = true	# set false to hide share buttons slug = "music-lessons"
 #tags = ["tag1","tag2"]
+title = "Music-Lessons"
-title = "Piano and music theory lessons - Enschede and Zwolle, The Netherlands" description = "Individual piano lessons as well as music theory lessons in many different languages (Dutch, English, German and Russian) for beginners and advanced students alike, from all ages.
-In the vicinity of Enschede and Zwolle, The Netherlands."
+description = "Individual piano lessons as well as music theory lessons in many different languages (Dutch, English, German and Russian) for beginners and advanced students alike, from all ages.
+In the vicinity of Enschede and Zwolle, The Netherlands." menu = "main" weight = "-4"
 +++